vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 doing either weight-lifting + push-ups or dead hang + pull-ups.
 This accompanies an overall reduction in the frequency of those strength exercises.

+## 2025-02-09 update

+I have increased the ranges of durations of breath holds as follows, reflecting recent improvements:

+* Duration range: (50 to 80 seconds) to (55 to 90 seconds)
+* Typical duration range: (55 to 70 seconds) to (60 to 85 seconds)